 How to cancel your gas utility contract in Germany

-Each of those cases unlock a way to safely and legally terminate your contract for good.
 This allows you to switch a cheaper gas provider in Germany or else, move out of Germany with peace in mind.
-Let’s dive.

 In this guide, we are looking at how to cancel your gas contract in Germany in details but here is the short form:

-- If your contract fees increase, you can terminate the contract early on the day before the new prices apply.
+• When the price increases, you can terminate on the day before the new prices apply.
+See here how.

-- When moving out, you can terminate your contract six weeks before moving out of your previous apartment, provided your utility provider cannot provide service at the new address.
+• When moving out, you can terminate your contract six weeks before moving out of your previous apartment, provided your utility provider cannot provide service at the new address.
+Read here how.

-- Find a new gas provider in good enough time, since switching can sometimes take several weeks.
+• Find a new gas provider in good enough time, since switching can sometimes take several weeks.
+We show you how in this other guide.

-- In all cases, you must write a termination letter yourself.
+• In all cases, you must write a termination letter yourself.
 That only requires a few sentences of a sheet of paper.
+We provide templates here in the different sections.

 Cancelling a German gas contract after the initial term